infokit/fosdem22-ort/README.md

-## Open Renaissance Toolkit Design Proposal
+## Open Renaissance Toolkit: A Design Proposal

 Towards a Software Architecture for Scientific Research Methods